 Illinois Policies & Resources

-The Illinois State Board of Education passed House Bill 2170 announcing that they will be adopting K-12 computer science education standards and requiring all high schools to offer a computer science course by the 2023-24 school year.
-The standards will be released by December 1, 2021.
+The Illinois State Board of Education passed House Bill 2170 announcing that they adopted K-12 computer science education standards and are requiring all high schools to offer a computer science course by the 2023-24 school year.
 Learn more here.

 Districts are also required to offer students computer literacy opportunities starting in elementary school.